 Despite its myriad pros, there are a few things to keep in mind.
 Number one: the stoke is high here, so you’ll find lots of loud music and partying, especially at après around the base.
 Next, prepare for busy slopes and town center.
 It’s best to prepare for sizable queues for the gondolas and certain lifts (especially Seventh Heaven).
 But if none of those things bother you, there’s no better resort in BC – or maybe the world!

-Revelstoke is a famous resort nestled on the edge of Glacier National Park.
+Revelstoke is a famous ski resort nestled on the edge of Glacier National Park.
 It’s not famous for its location specifically but for what that location brings.
 And that’s 45 feet of snow every winter season.
-A true mecca for freeriding, there are more pow laps at Revelstoke than maybe any other resort in the world.
+A true mecca for freeriding, there are more pow laps at Revelstoke than maybe any other ski resort in the world.
 And with its easily accessible back and slackcountry, anyone who loves to feel powder under their edges will find no better place to whet their proverbial whistle.

 Revelstoke’s mountain is accessed from a single central base station, where you’ll find a high-speed gondola to take you to the mid-station.
 Now, with all its snow, you can get lap after lap in, enjoying tree-skiing and plenty of action.
 But take one of the chairs higher, and you’ll open up endless glades, pow fields, pillows, and cliffs that’ll put your knees through their paces like nowhere else.
 While there are tons of groomers and parks to enjoy, the resort is special for its freeriding – and those wanting to take advantage of that will have the most fun.